 How long will it take to complete the MAAPP degree?

-The MAAPP program is designed so that, taking a full-time course load of twelve (12) credits over three consecutive semester, a student can potentially earn the MS in one calendar year.
-Once admitted to the program, students have up to seven (7) years to complete the requirements for the MS degree.
+Most students complete the degree as part-time students in four to five semesters.
+The program is designed so students wishing to complete the degree in one year may do so by taking a full-time course load of 12 credits over three consecutive semesters.
+Once admitted to the program, students have up to seven years to complete the requirements for the MS degree.
 Certain required courses are only offered once per calendar year, so students wishing to complete the program in the quickest manner possible should take these courses as they become available.
-The list of semesters in which certain courses will be offered is available as part of the program orientation, or can be reviewed on the program website.
+Prior to each semester, students are given a guide of course offerings to help them plan their pathway to complete the degree.

-The MAAPP program adheres to the University’s admissions deadlines: July 1 for Fall; November 1 for Spring; March 1 for Summer.
-Our largest admissions semester is Fall, and students have the option of submitting all materials for application review (transcripts, examination scores, and required documents) on or before April 15 for an “early decision.”
-This is highly encouraged for Fall applicants, as the program can only accept a limited number of students at any one time due to the need to ensure manageable class sizes, and to adhere to these requirements the Department reserves the right to deny applications on a competitive basis as it reaches its maximum enrollments.
+The MAAPP program adheres to the University’s admissions deadlines: July 1 for Fall and November 1 for Spring.
+Our largest admissions semester is Fall, and students have the option of submitting all materials for application review on or before April 15 for an “early decision.”
+This is highly encouraged for Fall applicants, as the program can only accept a limited number of students at any one time due to the need to ensure manageable class sizes.

 How do I apply?

 For information on graduate admissions and links to the application, please visit the Graduate Admissions Page.